soegaard/racket-cas/README.txt

 Contributors
 ------------
- - Bowen Fu  (complex numbers, together, combine and more)
+ - Bowen Fu  (integrate, complex numbers, together, combine and more)